RateCity.com.au

 How is landlord insurance different from home insurance?

-You can typically opt for home insurance that provides two types of cover: protection for your home (the building) and your belongings in it (contents).
+There are two main types of home insurance cover: protection for your home (the building) and your belongings in it (contents).
 Landlord insurance offers three types of cover: building, contents and business.
-In this case, “business” refers to the business of renting out your property to your tenant, so you should be covered for any issues or damage your tenants might cause.
+In this case, “business” refers to renting your property out to tenants.

-Landlord insurance may cover everything that your building-only home insurance does, and also offer extra protection for specific problems you may face as a landlord.
-For example, if you experience loss of rental income, or need to pay legal expenses to evict a tenant, home insurance will not provide cover, but landlord insurance usually will.
+Landlord insurance may cover everything that your building-only home insurance does, and offer extra protection for specific problems you may face as a landlord.
+For example, if you experience loss of rental income, need to repair damage caused by tenants, or need to pay legal expenses to evict a tenant, standard home insurance will not provide cover, but landlord insurance usually will.

 What’s included in a landlord insurance policy?